-- Does the proposed continuation project demonstrate a high likelihood of success based on the initial project's results and outcomes? - Has the applicant sufficiently described results and findings of the currently or previously funded application?
+Does the proposed continuation project demonstrate a high likelihood of success based on the initial project's results and outcomes? • Does the applicant provide evidence of compelling project progress of the already-funded project?
+If not, has the applicant addressed obstacles and strategies to overcome those obstacles?